 And from 2020 through 2025, the bill suspends the so-called “Cadillac tax,” a 40 percent excise tax on high-cost insurance plans offered by employers.

 Senate bill: It also eliminates many of the ACA taxes, but it keeps the 0.9 percent additional Medicare tax and 3.8 percent tax on certain investment income for high-income earners.
 The indoor tanning tax would be repealed effective Sept.
 30, 2017.
 The threshold for the tax deduction for medical expenses would be reduced to 7.5 percent.

 Will young adults under the age of 26 still be able to remain on their parents’ plans?

-Yes.
-The bill does not affect this provision of the ACA.
+House and Senate bills: Yes.
+The bills do not change this provision of the ACA.